mg979/vim-xtabline/README.md

 ```

+---

 #### Warnings

-This README won-t be updated as often as the main help file.
+This README won't be updated as often as the main help file.
 If you install the plugin, refer to that one instead.

 This is the first version and there may be bugs and imprecisions.